jballas/441_work/HW-3/readme.md

   1. divs
   2. float and position
   3. images?
+  4. menu at top
 4. Css style
   1. `:hover` preview feature and font changes
-  2.
+  2.  button
   3. Add fonts

 5. testing the game
 6. finalize

 My first step in making my Adventure Game was pre-production.
-I knew the code was going to challenge me, so I wanted the story and art ready to impliment.
+I knew the code was going to challenge me, so I wanted the story and art selected fast.
 This way I could focus on the code.

 ### Coding
 My first success was a simple JS script.